 AP + Biology Requirement

-Answer: Biology (EEB, MOL, NEU) coursework is always valued in the admissions process (and required by some schools, including the University of Texas medical schools).
-Some schools may require two lab-based Biology courses if you have AP Biology, so if you’re only going to take two courses, we’d recommend MOL 214 plus a 300- or 400-level course with a lab component – Comparative Physiology (EEB 314); Ecology: Species Interactions, Biodiversity, and Society (EEB 321) are good options.
-Alternately, if you’ve done a summer of Biology research or worked in a Princeton lab, you may be able to make the argument that you've had sufficient lab experience within Biology to satisfy their requirements.
+"Extra" biology (EEB, MOL, NEU) coursework is always valued in the admissions process (and required by some schools, including the University of Texas medical schools).
+Some schools may require two lab-based biology courses if you have AP Biology, so if you’re only going to take two courses, we’d recommend MOL 214 plus a 300- or 400-level course with a lab component – Comparative Physiology (EEB 314) or Ecology: Species Interactions, Biodiversity, and Society (EEB 321) are two options.
+Alternately, if you’ve done a summer of biology lab research or worked in a Princeton lab, you may be able to make the argument that you've had sufficient lab experience within biology to satisfy their requirements.
+Check with individual schools of interest regarding their requirements.
 If you have lab experience, courses that touch on biomedical sciences or human biology may be especially valuable; for example, Genetics (MOL 342); Molecular Basis of Cancer (MOL 423); Psychopharmacology (MOL 458); Neuroimmunology (NEU 447).

 MOL 214 as a First-Year?

 Question: HPA – I’m a freshman who is thinking about taking MOL 214 in the spring.
 I’m also in Chemistry right now.
 I heard that it would be hard to take two sciences together but I also heard that you should take more than one science at a time.
 Should I do MOL 214?